You can name your campaign anything you wish, but using a naming convention can make it easier to keep track of the campaign.

 Understanding alphabetical sort rules

 Campaigns sort alphabetically in AdWords, so it’s helpful to take a look at the rules.
-Here they are, in ascending order. - A couple of things to point out - Nonalphabetical characters precede alphabetical characters.
+A couple of things to point out - Nonalphabetical characters precede alphabetical characters.
 That is, !Google and @Google sort before Google. - Capital letters precede lowercase letters.
 That is, Google comes before google. - Variables to consider - Here are some possible variables you can consider including in your name:

 Network – For when you have campaigns across the Google search network (we call it “Google”), Search + Partners network